Learning to Dial-a-Ride: A Deep Graph Reinforcement Learning Approach to the Electric Dial-a-Ride Problem: Introduction

 Urban transportation systems are undergoing major changes as cities adopt electric vehicles, autonomous driving, and on-demand services.
 More than half of the world's population now lives in cities, and this share is expected to reach 68\% by 2050 \citep{un_urbanization_2018}.
 This rapid urbanization creates growing pressure on transportation networks to reduce emissions, ease congestion, and provide accessible mobility for all residents \citep{creutzig_transport_2015}.
 Transportation currently produces nearly a quarter of global energy-related CO$_2$ emissions \citep{iea_transport_2020}, making cleaner mobility solutions essential for climate action.
 Fleets of electric autonomous vehicles offer a way to address these challenges by combining zero-emission transportation with intelligent coordination for efficient, on-demand services \citep{fagnant_automated_2015, zhang_eamods_2016}.
 However, operating such systems requires solving complex optimization problems that coordinate vehicle routes, passenger assignments, and battery charging in real time, challenges that intensify as fleets grow larger and serve wider areas \citep{pavone_autonomous_2012, alonso-mora_demand_2017}.

-The Electric Dial-a-Ride Problem (E-DARP) extends the classical Dial-a-Ride Problem by incorporating electric vehicle constraints such as limited driving range and charging requirements.
-Originally introduced as a generalization for electric and autonomous fleets \citep{BONGIOVANNI2019436}, the E-DARP is characterized by its focus on passenger transportation with user-centric service quality constraints: time windows that bound when service can begin, maximum ride time limits that constrain how long passengers spend in vehicles, and precedence requirements ensuring pickups occur before deliveries.
-These constraints, combined with vehicle capacity limits and battery feasibility requirements, create a computationally challenging problem.
-Even without electric constraints, the classical DARP is NP-hard, and a single vehicle serving $n$ requests admits $(2n)!/2^n$ distinct precedence-feasible orderings—approximately $2.38 \times 10^{18}$ sequences for just $n=10$ requests \citep{cordeau2003tabu}.
-The integration of nonlinear charging dynamics and energy-dependent routing further compounds this complexity.
+The Electric Dial-a-Ride Problem (E-DARP), introduced by \citep{BONGIOVANNI2019436}, formalizes these challenges by extending the classical Dial-a-Ride Problem with electric vehicle constraints such as limited driving range and charging requirements.
+In this problem, a fleet of electric vehicles operates from one or more depots to serve passenger transportation requests, where each request consists of picking up passengers at an origin and delivering them to a destination.
+The problem incorporates user-centric service quality constraints: time windows bound when service can begin and end, maximum ride time limits constrain how long passengers spend in vehicles, and ordering constraints ensure pickups occur before deliveries.
+Additionally, vehicles have limited battery capacity and must visit charging stations when needed.
+These constraints, combined with vehicle capacity limits, create a computationally challenging problem.
+Even without electric constraints, the classical DARP is NP-hard, and a single vehicle serving $n$ requests admits $(2n)!/2^n$ possible solutions, approximately $2.38 \times 10^{18}$ for just $n=10$ requests \citep{cordeau2003tabu}.The integration of nonlinear charging dynamics and energy-dependent routing further compounds this complexity.